01Water Bath Canner

 Magnetic lid lifters are used to lift canning jar lids out of boiling water.
 You can get by with a pair of long-handled tongs, but this works much better.

 07Wide-Mouth Canning Funnel

-A wide-neck canning funnel make filling jars faster and less messy.
+A wide-neck canning funnel makes filling jars faster and less messy.
 Just stick it on top of a jar, and pour.
 Stainless steel and plastic funnels are available.
 I recommend going with a stainless funnel.
 It shouldn't ever have to be replaced, and you won't have to worry about it getting bent in storage.